 Key features of Proxmox PDM include:

-- Single-cluster functionalities
+- Single-cluster and cross-cluster features

 Notably, the Proxmox development team has paid particular attention to the graphical interface’s performance.
 Successful tests have been conducted with over 5,000 remote virtual clusters and 10,000 virtual machines.